4 Cygni Nebula:

 Hi Stephen, I was up at GSSP last week & got off 50 min of exposures on 4-Cyg under dark skies.
 Used the NP101is with a QSI583 binned 2x2, 10 min exposures.
 The FOV is approx 87x115 arc min Image scale is 4,12 arc sec/pixel I decided to bin 2x2 for increased SNR at the expense of resolution.
 Did some basic processing to stretch & minimize noise a bit and the result is the image attached.
 It looks to me like there is some very faint asymmetrical nebulosity around the star.
 There is also some more defined faint nebulosity in the lower right of the frame... -- Al

 The optical tube assembly he used is a Tele Vue NP101is, a 4" diameter apochromatic refractor (as described on the Tele Vue website, here.)
-The digital camera is QSI 538 model (seen here on the company website.)
+The digital camera is QSI 583 model (as of 2014, out of production but documented by the QSI company on webpages that are available from the Internet Archive Wayback Machine: see here for the main series models, and here for the technical specifications.)
 This is premium- quality, elite, state- of- the- art gear, costing as much as everything else I own for doing astronomy, put together (excepting my Celestron C-11 scope.)
 So, one must remember that to image this nebula successfully, one has to use equipment that costs much more than TEN TIMES the price of my 10-inch Dob and eyepieces and filters!
 If you add in the time, the cost of processing software, and the days needed to extract all the latent data from the image, you can understand the challenge to the investigator who wants EVIDENCE.

 The raw image taken by Al had 4 Cygni about in the center, and was a large scale region of 87 by 115 arcminutes.
 I was only worried about a 'box' of perhaps 18-20 arcminutes square, a TINY part of the image (about the size of the cropped full scale region of Al's image, shown here.)
 But, due to the nature of photography, it is not possible to magnify and narrow in on such a region, with a conventional amateur scope, and then get any kind of faint nebulosity registered well enough to perceive.
 Eyepiece-projection could be done, obtaining a close field at high magnification; but exposure times would be prohibitively long: TENS or even hundreds of times the duration of a usable photograph made by a 'fast' wide field refractor, showing nebulosity.